kokes/kb/README.md

 ### tmux
 bind e set -g synchronize-panes
 	~/.tmux.conf
     lets you toggle pane synchronisation (see asottile's talk on tmux)

 ## hardware

+I tend to think of the electronic world as purely digital, so it was rather refreshing to listen to [this podcast episode](https://hanselminutes.com/652/analog-computing-and-the-computer-of-the-tides-with-charles-petzold) on analog computers.
+Hanselminutes in general covers these fringe-sounding topics, I love it.

 ------------------------